logo

 Some doctors recommend an early transvaginal ultrasound if you have a history of complications.
 This scan can confirm that the embryo has been implanted in the uterus, helping to rule out concerns like an ectopic pregnancy.
 However, it’s usually too early to see detailed images of the baby.

-• First Doctor’s Visit:
+First Doctor’s Visit

-Many women wait until Weeks 8–10 for their first full check-up, but some may opt for an earlier visit to confirm the pregnancy, determine how far along they are, and set an estimated due date.
 During this visit, your doctor may check your blood pressure, height, and weight, review your medical and family history, and offer advice on nutrition, supplements, and lifestyle for a healthy pregnancy.
 They may also screen for Down syndrome, assess cervical health, and test for vitamin D deficiency if you’re at risk.

 FAQs